Hercules (Seneca): Act IV

 Hercules having returned after the slaughter of Lycus, as he is about to offer sacrifices to the gods whom he has invoked, becomes mad and under the influence of his madness, he kills his wife and children, and then falls into a deep sleep.

 Act V

 Hercules wakes, with his mind restored, and learns that he has killed his own children.
-He prepares to kill himself, but prevailed on, by the appeals of Amphitryon and Theseus, he refrains from suicide, and at the suggestion of Theseus, he starts for Athens, to undergo the ordeal of atonement for his mad acts.
+He prepares to kill himself, but prevailed on, by the appeals of Amphitryon and Theseus, he refrains from suicide.
+At the suggestion of Theseus, Hercules accompanied by Theseus starts for Athens to undergo the ordeal of atonement for his mad acts.